danbev/learning-v8/README.md

 [run-script](./run-script.cc) is basically the same as instance but reads an external file, [script.js](./script.js) and run the script.

+#### tests
+The tests directory contains unit tests for individual classes/concepts in V8 to help understand them.

+These tests can be run using:

+    $ make check

 ## Building this projects code

     $ make